Erwin Anton Gutkind: Influence

 “He devoted more attention to the architectural details, the correct use of materials (horizontal bands alternatively of bricks and plaster are typical of his formal language), and he made an original and diversified use of the corners of his housing blocks.
 His work reveals close attention to the perceptive and environmental qualities of the modern metropolis.
 The many solutions of his architectural corners establish mutual relationships between the different fronts of buildings on the other side of the street.
 The corners of Gutkind's apartment blocks play a double role: they coordinate and conclude the façades and at the same time communicate monumental values.”

-“Seventy years after the challenge of the Modern Movement, everybody can experience how both the “Heimatstil” and the “Neues Bauen” avant garde, the audacity of the “Expressionists” and the objectivity of the “Neue Sachlichkeit” no longer have a place in the German capital.
-The most renowned models of these movements face each other on the same streets of the city and participate in the same silence.
-Each of them shares the same tragic memories.
-All of these buildings, objects of ferocious clashes between minds and bodies, survived the last war, showing above all their architectural being.
-No ideological critique, however sharp, would prevent Gutkind's architecture from standing.
-In spite of everything, they are a beautiful testimony to ideas and techniques as well as useful places to live.”

 According to writer Janet Biehl, Gudkind was also an influence on the thinking of Murray Bookchin.